evidentlyai/evidently/docs/book/dashboard/dashboard_overview.md

 # What is a Dashboard?

 Each Project has its Dashboard.
-A Dashboard lets you visualize metrics and test results over time, providing a clear view of the quality of your AI application and data.
+A Dashboard lets you evaluation results over time, providing a clear view of the quality of your AI application and data.

 When you create a new Project, the Dashboard starts empty.
 To populate it, run evaluations (using either code or no-code methods) and add Reports or Test Suites to the Project.
 Once you have data, you can configure the Dashboard to display the values that matter to you.